zacker3310/brand/README.md

 # brand

-This is the central GitHub repository for all my **personal and professional brand assets**.
+This is the central repository for all my **personal and professional brand assets**.

 It supports both of my sites: